sskagemo/gh2remarkable/README.md

 statistikk_pilot Y/n: y
 . . . . .
 Done!
-Created sskagemo.html with the content from README.md and alle open issues.
-Open the html-file in you browser and use the "print to reMarkable"-function to get the document on your reMarkable
+Created sskagemo.html with the content from README.md and alle open issues from the selected repos.

+Open the html-file in you browser and use the
+"print to reMarkable"-function to get the document on your reMarkable
 $
 ```